 Confessions of the Pricing Man (Hermann Simon)

-The best book on pricing strategy I’ve ever read.
+One of the two best books on pricing strategy I’ve ever read (the other is Monetizing Innovation, below).
 Price is described here as “the place where value and money meet”; the author makes the argument that price is one of the most powerful and pervasive economic force in our day-to-day lives and yet one of the least understood or effectively implemented by entrepreneurs.
 This book provides a recipe for setting and testing successful pricing strategies for entrepreneurs at all stages.

 Alchemy: The Dark Art and Curious Science of Creating Magic in Brands, Business, and Life (Rory Sutherland)